asmanoor-cmd/sparke-avenue/README.md

 ## License

-This project is developed for Spark Avenue.
+This project is developed for Sparke Avenue.